Museum Education and Outreach

 Cal Day offers the public, and the rest of the University, the opportunity to visit the museum, view specimens not normally displayed, and handle some live animals.

 The MVZ is a research collection, but is home to as many as 25 graduate students at a time.
 Prospective graduate students should contact the Integrative Biology department and the Faculty with whom they are interested in working.
 Faculty curators teach many of the Integrative Biology organismal courses.

 The Museum's Undergraduate Program offers a unique experience for UCB students.
-Students can begin by volunteering and move on to many other research and collection related acitivites.
+Students can begin by volunteering and move on to many other research and collection related activities.
 We encourage all applicants.
 Motivated and dedicated students will find a diverse array of opportunities open to them over time.
-Read more about our Undergraduate Program and see our student position listings.
+Read more about our Undergraduate Program and see our Undergraduate Opportunities.

 The Museum also provides education and outreach through international research collaborations.
 For example, MVZ researchers often take local students into the field when conducting studies in foreign countries.
 In addition, MVZ researchers may sponsor drives to collect scientific books to send to underdeveloped nations.
 A letter from the President of Amoud University in Somaliland shows the benefit of such donations.